JCSDA/jedi-docs/docs/overview/governance.rst

 -------------
 Management responsibility of The JEDI Project lies primarily with the Project Leads.
 The JEDI management hierarchy includes the JEDI Project Leader as well as subordinate project team leaders responsible for Software Infrastructure, Model and Observational Interfaces, Data Assimilation, and Cloud Infrastructure.

-The project leads are responsible for managing the JEDI project according to the tenets defined by the MOB and the ET through policy documents, in coordination with the JCSDA Director and Associate Directors, and with those JCSDA Partners that have a direct, vested interest in the success and ultimate application of the project.
+The project leads are responsible for managing the JEDI project according to the tenets identified in the JCSDA Software Governance and Oversight document Rev 1, in coordination with the JCSDA Director and Associate Directors, and with those JCSDA Partners that have a direct, vested interest in the success and ultimate application of the project.

-The project leads assume responsibility for delivery of the JEDI software to the various stakeholders and for coordinating the efforts of both core and in-kind contributors.
+The project leads assume responsibility for delivery of the JEDI software to the various stakeholders and for coordinating the efforts of both core and in-kind contributors, as identified in the JCSDA Annual Operating Plan (AOP) and any individually designated work plans.
 This includes generating requirements, responding to stakeholders, initiating collaborative efforts, identifying parallel efforts, reducing duplication of effort, bringing new partners on board, and assisting partners with implementation, testing, development, and technical support.
 It also includes quarterly reporting to the MOB and the ET and the execution of code sprints and training events.

 In terms of direct software development, project leads serve as contributors, reviewers, and administrators to the GitHub repositories that host the JEDI code.
-Administrators are responsible for controlling access to the repositories and merging pull requests after they pass code reviews.
+Administrators are responsible for controlling access to the repositories and merging pull requests after they pass code reviews, utilizing the do-no-harm approach.
 No code is merged until other developers attest to its scientific and technical quality and verify that it satisfies coding standards, is well documented, and passes all tests.

 Contributors
 ------------